 Closely related to the probabilistic shadowing is the notion of stochastic stability.
 Dynamical system is \textit{stochastically stable} if the stationary measure for the randomly perturbed dynamics is close to the invariant measure of the original system.
 This property encodes important information on statistics of dynamical behaviour.
 It is known that stochastic stability holds for hyperbolic systems \cite{Kif86, Kif88, You86} and for a large class of non uniformly hyperbolic systems \cite{Via97, AlA03, BeV06, AAV07, AlVil13, Al06, Blank}.
 While notions of stochastic stability and probabilistic shadowing both rely on similarities of random pseudotrajectories and exact trajectories there is no known formal relation between them.

 It was shown in works \cite{LipSh, FinHolSh, Monakov, PerSh, Mor2023} that the parameters of the shadowing property for finite pseudotrajectories can be obtained using the asymptotics of the growth rate of the solution of the corresponding inhomogeneous linear system.
 In this work we study nonuniformly hyperbolic linear skew products.
 Under certain assumptions we show that there exists a polynomial condition on value of the error, accuracy of shadowing, and the length of a pseudotrajectory, such that the probability that a random pseudotrajectory can be shadowed by an exact trajectory tends to one as the length tends to infinity.
 Next, we show that our theorem is applicable for three fundamental chaotic examples: skew products over Bernoulli shift, doubling map on a circle and linear Anosov map on a torus.

-The proof we present uses the Cramér's large deviations theorem, which is known to be true for dynamical systems with exponential mixing \cite{Duarte}.
-This fact also tells us that our approach might be used for establishing the shadowing property in a more general setting. {It is also worth noticing that some connections were established between mixing properties, large deviations and stochastic stability \cite{BK, BV, G}.
+The proof we present is based on the Cramér's large deviations theorem that is known to be true for dynamical systems with various rates of mixing \cite{DK1, DK2, CDK}.
+The last fact suggests that our approach might be used for establishing the shadowing property in a more general setting. {It is also worth noticing that some connections were established between mixing properties, large deviations and stochastic stability \cite{BK, BV, G}.
 Even though a formal connection between these phenomena and probabilistic shadowing has not been found yet, we believe that they are close in nature.}